 Fourth, focusing on a Christian majority leaves out Jews, Muslims, Buddhists, flavors of new agers, neopagans, atheists/agnostics, and more.
 A ballpark estimate for this motley crew is 30% of the populace—half for “no religious preference” and half for all other non-Christians combined.
 These numbers are immensely slippery.
 Latter-Day Saints (Mormons) and Christian Scientists are tricky because they are self-described Christian but considered by most Christians to be separate religions.
 Unitarians are tricky because they started as a branch from Protestants, yet often self-describe as non-Christian.
 There are dozens of ambiguous cases that make counting schemes hazardous: Catholics who are also traditional Native Americans, Lutherans who are also New Agers, Jews who are also Buddhists, Christians and Jews who are also “secular” (this may include most of them by some definitions!), and much more.

-Although there has been growth among non-Christians and secularists, our common wisdom overestimates this; conversely we underplay the ongoing demographic strength of the various Christians.
-People who like to accent change toward greater pluralism often resist what I just said—but this pro-pluralist spin can be misleading if it comes bundled with a premise that the Christians are the conservative anti-pluralists and non-Christians are the liberal “good guys.”
-If this shoe fits, wear it–but it’s usually a lot more complicated.
-Many Christians are politically liberal, and much new immigration from Latin America and Asia is Christian.
+Although there has been strong growth among non-Christians and secularists, our common wisdom quite often overestimates this, and conversely underplays the ongoing demographic strength of the various Christians.
+People who like to accent trends toward greater pluralism often resist what I just said, but the numbers don’t lie.
+Also, the cheerleaderish spin on growing “pluralism” is misleading if and when it comes bundled with a premise that the Christians are the conservative anti-pluralists, while non-Christians are the liberal “good guys.”
+If this shoe fits, wear it!
+Of course it often does.
+Still, this is a serious oversimplication.
+Many Christians are politically liberal, and a strong majority of the “pluralizing” new immigrants from Latin America and Asia are Christians.
 Meanwhile non-Christians are by no means always liberal and pluralist.
-For example, Republicans recruit many Mormons and libertarian atheists, and religious sexism does not only come in Christian flavors.
+For example, Republicans recruit many libertarian atheists and neoconservative Jews, and religious sexism comes in many flavors besides Christian ones.